lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

  * `(a, b)` represents a pair of values `a` and `b`.
 Typically this indicates that a function returns multiple values; the exact conveyance mechanism -- tuple, struct, output parameters, etc -- is left to the implementer.

  * `(a, _)`: represents a pair of values where one -- the second one in this case -- is ignored.

+ * `Func<TYPE>()`: represents a function that is parametrized by `<TYPE>` meaning that the function's implementation will have minor differences depending on the underlying TYPE.
+Typically this means that a function will need to look up different constants or use different underlying cryptographic primitives depending on which composite algorithm it is implementing.

 ## Composite Design Philosophy